Jeff Sessions Forced Out As Attorney General After Constant Criticism From Trump

 Still, the Justice Department moved ahead.

-Following the guilty plea by Trump lawyer and fixer Michael Cohen, and the conviction of the president's former campaign chairman, Paul Manafort on the same day in August, Trump lashed out at Sessions, telling Fox News that the attorney general had never taken control of the Justice Department.
+Following the guilty plea by Trump lawyer and fixer Michael Cohen, and the conviction of Manafort on the same day in August, Trump lashed out at Sessions, telling Fox News that the attorney general had never taken control of the Justice Department.

-The president added that Sessions only had the plum job because of Sessions's loyalty during the campaign.
+The president added that Sessions only had the plum job because of Sessions' loyalty during the campaign.
 But in a rare defense of himself and his department, Sessions issued a public statement.

 So long as he was attorney general, Sessions added, the Justice Department "will not be improperly influenced by political considerations."